Eisenstein cocycles in motivic cohomology: Introduction

 In the final two sections of the paper, we turn to the more technically demanding case of $\mc{E}^2$.
 In Section \ref{E2}, we construct the big cocycles ${}_n \Theta$ of \eqref{bigcocycE2} for primes $n \nmid N$, derive an explicit formula for them in Theorem \ref{expformE2}, and demonstrate their Hecke equivariance in Theorem \ref{heckeE2}.
 In Section \ref{modcocyc}, we specialize these cocycles ${}_n \Theta$ using an $N$-torsion section to obtain the cocycles ${}_n \Theta_N$ of \eqref{specializedE2}.
 We construct a ``universal'' cocycle $\Theta_N$ independent of $n$ in Theorem \ref{canoncocyc}, and we derive an explicit formula for it in Proposition \ref{expformmod}.
 Finally, in Theorem \ref{zeta_map}, we construct the map $z_N$ of \eqref{zetamap} and establish its Hecke equivariance.

 \begin{ack}

 The research of R.S. was supported in part by the National Science Foundation under Grant No.\ DMS-1801963.
 He thanks T. Fukaya and K. Kato for prior conversations regarding maps on homology, T. Geisser, M. Levine, and M. Spitzweck for answers to questions regarding motivic cohomology, and C. Khare for a conversation on Galois representations.
-He also thanks T. Smits and F. Vu for a careful reading of a draft of this work.
+He also thanks T. Smits and F. Vu for a careful reading of a draft of this work, and E. Lecouturier and P. Xu for very helpful comments on the preprint version.

-The research A.V. was supported in part by the National Science Foundation under Grant No.\ 1931087.
+The research of A.V. was supported in part by the National Science Foundation under Grant No.\ 1931087.
 He thanks Aravind Asok for patiently answering questions about motivic cohomology.
 He also gratefully acknowledges conversations with N. Bergeron, P. Charollois, and L. Garcia.